jadenabrams100/readme/README.md

 ## School Projects

+### Howler (CSC 326: Web Development)
+This is a social media application I wrote to learn about mobile-first web design and user authentication.
+Users are able to "howl" with their friends and see what their friends have howled.
+The frontend is written in JavaScript with Bootstrap for styling, connecting to the backend using a REST API.
+The backend is written in NodeJS, with backend routing done using ExpressJS.
+A custom JSON Web Token is used to authenticate users and keep track of their requests.

 ### Coffeemaker II (CSC 326: Software Engineering)
 This is a continuation on work from Coffeemaker in collaboration with Maciej Pruchnik (mpruchn@ncsu.edu), Shiva Ganapathy (sganapa3@ncsu.edu), Sammy Shea (sgshea@ncsu.edu), and Yunhao Si (ysi3@ncsu.edu).
 With the team, we implemented new roles for staff and customers, added order tracking, added access controls and authentication, and developed a new UI.
 I worked on the database elements of the additions, creating the model for how these users would be stored and the how the orders would go through the system.